 Law students are used to seeing topics they study appear in the media.
 Almost every item on nightly news bulletins has a legal dimension and where would most TV dramas be without the big courtroom scene?
 However, this has become even more common following the result of the Referendum on membership of the European Union.
-Whatever form Brexit takes, it will have an important legal dimension requiring the meticulous unpicking of complex overlapping laws, the scale of which was underlined by recent academic research.
+Whatever form Brexit takes, it will have an important legal dimension requiring the meticulous unpicking of complex overlapping laws.

 In the aftermath of the Referendum result, the study of Law has rarely been more topical or more important.
 Studying Law always has a real life dimension.
 Law is extensive; it covers almost every aspect of everyone’s life.
 The receipt in your pocket and your contract of employment are both everyday examples of contract law, for instance.